-Information for Spring 2015
+Information for Transfer Students

-Economics 111: An Introduction to Economics
+- An Introduction to Economics (111/111E).

 The Structure of Economics 111/111E

 Each section of Econ 111 has only a limited number of spots.
 If a section is closed, you should choose another section that still has space.
 If you decide to try to wait for a spot to open up in a closed section, you should get on the waiting list maintained in the Economics Department Office.
 Please note that there is no guarantee a spot will open up.
 To register for Econ 111, you should register for one of the four sections plus one of the discussion sections corresponding to that lecture.

-Available Sections for Spring 2015
+Available ECON 111 Sections for Fall 2020

 - Advanced Placement Exam: a grade of 4 or 5 on both the micro and macro portions of the AP Exam.